deweylab/MetaSRA-pipeline/README.md

-# MetaSRA: normalized sample-specific metadata forthe Sequence Read Archive
+# MetaSRA: normalized sample-specific metadata for the Sequence Read Archive